reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/sessions/c8y_sessions_get.md

 ### Synopsis

-Get session infomration and settings
+Get session information and settings

+The session is either loaded by the session file or from environment variables.

 ```
 c8y sessions get [flags]